 - Effects of footing shape and embedment, and soil heterogeneity;

-- Stiffness: elastic settlement of shallow foundations: drained and undrained;
+- Stiffness: elastic settlement of shallow foundations: drained and undrained; and

 - Stiffness: settlement of shallow foundations on non-linear soil.

 - Deep foundation types and construction methods; piles and caissons.

 - Pile strength: axial and lateral capacity;

 - Pile stiffness: axial and lateral deformations;

 - Piles: load testing, influence of installation method on performance; and

 - Pile groups: mutual influence, block behaviour, differential settlement.

 Please see the Booklist for Group D Courses for references for this module.

 Please refer to Form & conduct of the examinations.